-The White Horse Temple, established in 68AD under the patronage of Emperor Ming in Eastern Han Dynasty’s capital, is the first Buddhist temple in China.
-According to folk story, Emperor Ming dreamed of Buddha circling overhead.
-Then two emissaries of Emperor Ming departed to search for Buddhist scriptures.
-Two emissaries encountered two India monks and persuaded them to come to China.
+The White Horse Temple, patronized in 68 CE by Emperor Ming in the Eastern Han Dynasty’s capital, is the first Buddhist temple to be built in China.
+According to a folk story, Emperor Ming dreamed of the Buddha circling over his head one night.
+Afterwards, two emissaries of Emperor Ming departed to search for Buddhist scriptures.
+The pair of emissaries encountered two Indian monks and persuaded them to come to China.

-Standing behind the temple gate, Tianwang Hall was constructed in Yuan Dynasty and twice refurbished in Ming and Qing Dynasties.
-In it, the statue of Mitreya Buddha was enshrined with statues of four Heavenly Kings on both sides.
-Located behind Tianwang Hall, the Great Buddha Hall was the second hall of temple.
-In the center of Hall enshrined three statues of Sakyamuni, Maha Kassapa and Ananda.
-These three statues were carving based on a Buddhist story.
-According to story, Sakyamuni kept silent and just smiled in a ceremony of discussing Buddhist sutra.
-Only Maha Kassapa understood his meaning so Maha Kassapa became his successor.
-Daxiong Hall was rebuilt in Ming Dynasty.
-The three Buddhas are placed in a large gilded sutra carved from wood.
-Sakyamuni is sitting in the center with Medicine Buddha on the left and Amitabha Buddha, the teacher of the Western Pure Land on the right.
-The vivid statues of eighteen Arbats sit both side of the Hall.
+Standing behind the temple gate, Tianwang Hall was constructed during the Yuan Dynasty and has been twice refurbished during the following Ming and Qing Dynasties.
+Inside, the statue of Mitreya Buddha was enshrined with statues of four Heavenly Kings on both sides.
+Located behind Tianwang Hall, the Great Buddha Hall was the second hall of the temple.
+In the center of the hall stand three statues of Sakyamuni, Maha Kassapa (one of the Buddha’s chief disciples) and Ananda (another prominent follower of the Buddha).

 Admission Fee: 50RMB

 How to get there: No.58 Bus from White Horse Temple to Guanlin Temple ( fee: 1.5 RMB)